AIO1/BatchUploadAFolderToFTPServer/README.md

 - Your Internet connection speed.

 During the exceution process you will see that 2 new files always generate containing in a part of the name the current date in UTC:
 - **ftp_cmd_[CURRENT_DATE_IN_UTC].dat:** Contains all commands that will be executed by Windows integrated FTP client.
-A good wa to troubleshoot is verify that the commands here make sense (your password is correct, your paths are ok...).
+A good way to troubleshoot is verify that the commands here make sense (your password is correct, your paths are ok...).
 - **ftp_result_[CURRENT_DATE_IN_UTC].log:** Contains the result printed out by the Windows interated FTP client.
 If you want to diagnose any issues, this file will show you after a command execution, what was the response from the FTP server.